HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

   - For compute!
 With GPUs! 🤩
 - High-speed, ultra-low-latency network
 - Shared networked file systems
-- Key stats:
+- Some numbers we should (more or less) know about them:
-    - Number of Nodes
+    - Nodes
-    - CPUs, Number of Cores, Single-core Performance
+    - Cores, Single-core Performance
     - RAM
     - Network: Bandwidth, Latency
     - Accelerators (e.g. GPUs)